AviaB1/Email_Header_Analysis_Tool/README.md

 # Key Features:

 Email Header Extraction: Gain valuable information about the sender, recipient, subject, and other crucial details from email headers.

-Attachment Scanning: Scan all attachments for potential threats and identify any malicious content using VT Link Enumeration: List all the links found within the email body, allowing you to review them for authenticity and safety.
+Attachment Scanning: Scan all attachments for potential threats and identify any malicious content using VT

+Link Enumeration: List all the links found within the email body, allowing you to review them for authenticity and safety.

-Language Detection: Detect the language used in the email to better understand its context and origin.
+Language Detection: Detect the language used in the email to better understand its context and origin (not 100% accurate).

 # Usage:
 Simply provide the path to the email file you want to analyze.